sakshamian/coupon-server/readme.md

 ## Additonal notes:
   The application uses resterros package for error handling and responses package for response handling.
 These packages are written by me for maintaining consistency in responses and errors.

+## Contact:
+  Reach out to me at <sakshamnegi.dev@gmail.com> for any questions or feedback.